 Voting privilege, association memberships are available at the Secretary's office only until 9:00 p.m.
 Saturday, August 5th - \$5.00

+Parking

-Parking Auto ParkingFREE Camper/RV Parking (includes two (2) season passes & one (1) vehicle pass)\$250 No livestock trailers allowed on grounds during fair week prior to 6:00 a m.
-Sunday at the and of fair
+Auto ParkingFREE Camper/RV Parking (includes two (2) season passes & one (1) vehicle pass)\$250 No livestock trailers allowed on grounds during fair week prior to 6:00 a.m.
+Sunday at the end of fair.